 If you, or someone you know, is interested in being interviewed or has documentary records, artifacts, or other materials that would benefit the Society’s archives, please contact us.

-*The Society’s first priority is the documentation of the history of the communities covered by the Jewish Federation of Greater Hartford.
-Items must be relevant to the Jewish community of Greater Hartford; the relevance may be to a local organization, an individual, or an event.
-Artifacts from other areas may be accepted but should have some historical tie to Greater Hartford.
+*The Society’s first priority is the documentation of the history of the communities in Greater Hartford.
+Items must be relevant to the Jewish community, through connection to a local organization, an individual, or an event.
+Artifacts from other areas of Connecticut may be accepted if we are the most logical repository.
 Acceptance of artifacts or manuscript documents will be determined on an individual basis and the Society reserves its right to refuse items that it believes it cannot maintain in proper condition, are too large, or cannot be acquired due to other archival storage concerns.